The Vermont Statutes Online

 (3) limitations on the purpose to which the proceeds of sale of any issue of bonds then or thereafter to be issued may be applied;

-(5) the procedure, if any, by which the terms of any contract with bondholders may be amended or abrogated, the amount of bonds the holders of which must consent thereto, and the manner in which consent may be given;
+(5) the procedure, if any, by which the terms of any contract with bondholders may be amended or abrogated, the amount of bonds to which the holders must consent, and the manner in which consent may be given;

 (6) the creation of special funds into which any monies of the Agency may be deposited;